thingsdb/ThingsDocs/v0/content/collection-api/iserr.md

 weight: 115
 ---

-This function determines whether the value passed to this function is a [error](../../data-types/error) or not.
+This function determines whether the provided value is a [error](../../data-types/error) or not.

 This function does *not* generate an [event](../../overview/events).